covidestim/covidestim-sources/README.md

 # Data cleaning

-This repository is also used to clean data used for running `covidcast` on all US states daily.
+This repository is also used to clean data used for running `covidestim` on all US states daily.
 Right now, the only data source used for these runs is the Covid Tracking Project.
 However, test-positivity data from the Covid Tracking Project is subject to the same errata and inconsistencies as the municipalities